 “I arranged this meeting,” muttered Ms. Lyn.

-“The Mountain didn’t do too badly,” offered Jay.
+“The Mountain did its best,” offered Jay.
 “We’re Faith’s friends and family.
-You’re here to hear of Faith’s death directly from us, in person.”
+You’re here to hear of her death directly from us, in person.”

 “I suppose.”
 Jango rapped his cane on the floor.
 “Thank you.”

 “Geez,” said Bob, “I’d hate to send you home empty-handed.
 Can I buy you a bagel?”